 - Get to know your community: You don’t have to be BFFs with everyone in your residential building of course.
 Get to know your neighbors, and don’t be afraid to build relationships that entail everyone looking out for one another.
 Building similar relationships with management and/or security can be beneficial, as well.

 - Know your building: Awareness goes a long way, and it can be utilized in a number of different forms.
 You should learn as much as you can about the details of your building.
 Make sure you know where to go for shelter, in the event of an emergency.
 If management allows it, have a fortified door or safe room added to your space.

 Those are a few essential security tips for condo owners.
 Now, let’s focus on some basic security tips for those who live in more traditional homes.

-Simple Home Security Tips
+Simple Home and Condo Security Tips

 Obviously, you should make it a point to have the best locks for your home.
 A home security system is well exploring, as well.
 At the same time, your efforts in the realm of protecting your home should not be limited to those two things.

 Here are some simple home security tips that can serve to offset many potential dangers and problems:

 - Always lock your house: This is a tip we mentioned for condos, and it most definitely applies to your home, as well.
 All potential access points should be locked and secured.